-The qualitative evaluation results are listed in Table \ref{tab:performance_1} and the learning curves are shown in Fig. ~\ref{fig:learning_curves_ablations}.
-We can obtain the follow findings: 1) Among these 5 models, the performance of \textit{Baseline} is the worst.
-The reason is that it is hard to learn the effective decentralized policy independently in the traffic light signal task, where one agent's reward and transition are affected by its neighbours.
-2) Compared with the baseline, the improvement of \textit{Baseline + $m_i$} demonstrates the effectiveness of the latent variable $m_i$.
+The qualitative evaluation results are listed in Tab. \ref{tab:performance_1} and the learning curves are shown in Appendix~\ref{sec:learning_curves}.
+We can obtain the following findings: 1) Among these 5 models, the performance of \textit{Baseline} is the worst.
+The reason is that it is hard to learn the effective decentralized policy independently in the multi-agent traffic signal control task, where one agent's reward and transition are affected by its neighbors.
+2) Compared with the baseline, the improvement of \textit{Baseline + $m$} demonstrates the effectiveness of the latent variable $m$.
 The latent variable not only identifies the POMDP-specific information and helps to learn POMDP-shared policy network, but also trades off the exploration and exploitation during the RL procedure.
-3) The \textit{tran\_RS} and \textit{tran\_RS} are both effective because each of them encourages the policy learning stable.
-Compared to them, the superiority of \textit{MetaVIM} indicates \textit{tran\_RS} and \textit{tran\_RS} are complementary to each other.
+3) The \textit{tran\_RS} and \textit{rew\_RS} are both effective because each of them encourages the policy learning stable.
+Compared to them, the superiority of \textit{MetaVIM} indicates \textit{tran\_RS} and \textit{rew\_RS} are complementary to each other.
 4) Overall, all of the proposed components contribute positively to the final model.